 Simple Employee Appreciation Ideas

 Appreciation and recognition don’t have to be expensive.
-A low-cost way to recognize employees is through some simple employee appreciation tactics.
+A low-cost way to recognize employees is through some simple employee appreciation ideas.
 For example:

 Celebrate birthdays.
 This doesn’t need to involve a cake, party hats, and everyone coming into the office – but it could.
 Celebrating birthdays can be a handwritten card from a senior executive, donuts delivered to the celebrant’s home office, a couple of minutes of recognition on a team call, or well wishes on the company collaboration platform.
 It may seem like a small thing, but being thought of and recognized can be a huge boost for morale.